Database design course

 Modern graphical tools make it easy for a novice who knows nothing of the principles of database design to create a simple database.
 These tools are invaluable but the danger is that they concentrate on the appearance of the database forms and reports on screen, rather than on the way that the data should be stored and structured in an efficient relational database.

-This visual approach allows a user to produce a good-looking program very quickly.
-The interface will look as thouigh it works and the database will accept and display its first few dozen entries.
-It might work well for many months but as the volume of data grows drawbacks in the underlying structure will begin to appear.
-Users can face problems of performance and integrity and expansion will be very difficult.
+This visual approach allows a user to produce a good-looking database very quickly.
+The database will accept and display its first few dozen entries and might work well for many months.
+As the volume of data grows though, drawbacks in the underlying structure may begin to appear and users can face three problems.

 Performance